Department Chair

 Phone: (716) 839-8233

-Vanessa was Board Certified as a Behavior Analyst in 2003, was licensed in the State of New York in 2015 and is currently working towards her PhD in Curriculum, Instruction and the Science of Learning at the University at Buffalo.
-She serves on the Board of Directors of New York State Association for Applied Behavior Analysis (NYSABA).
-Her research interests include Autism Spectrum Disorder, Intellectual/Developmental Disabilities, functional assessment of problem behavior and the impact of culture on behavior analytic service provision.
+Vanessa was Board Certified as a Behavior Analyst in 2003, was licensed in the State of New York in 2015 and completed her PhD in Curriculum, Instruction and the Science of Learning at the University at Buffalo in 2023.
+The focus of her doctoral research was the development and evaluation of Diversity, Equity, Inclusion (DEI) coursework for behavior analysis graduate students.
+In addition to her teaching responsibilities Vanessa currently consults in local hospital systems in support of patients with complex needs.
+Her research interests include behavioral medicine, intellectual/developmental disabilities, functional assessment of problem behavior in applied settings, and the impact of culture on behavior analytic service provision.
+Vanessa lives in Buffalo, NY with her husband and two daughters.

 Adjunct Faculty